-In the U.S, and most other developed nations, people rarely become severely protein-deficient (a condition called Kwashiorkor).
-However, many people eat the same foods each day and don’t vary their diet enough to obtain all essential amino acids regularly.
+In the U.S. and most other developed nations, people rarely become severely protein-deficient (a condition called Kwashiorkor).
+However, many people eat the same foods each day and don’t vary their diets enough to obtain all essential amino acids regularly.
 So while eating plenty of protein in general is important, it’s also smart to eat a variety of different protein foods.

-People following a low calorie, vegan or vegetarian diet are especially at a higher risk for missing out on important amino acids, since animal foods are considered “complete proteins” (meaning they contain all essential amino acids) but many plant foods are not.
+People following a low-calorie, vegetarian or vegan diet are especially at a higher risk for missing out on important amino acids, since animal foods are considered “complete proteins” (meaning they contain all essential amino acids) but many plant foods are not.
 It’s possible to combine different plant foods in order to create a combination that has all essential aminos — such as eating rice with beans or vegetables with whole grains, for example — but some health experts believe this is not as optimal as eating foods that are complete protein sources.

 What are some top protein food choices that are complete proteins?

 Wild-caught fish is a complete set of amino acids, plus it’s one of the heart-healthy omega-3 foods.
-And eggs and raw dairy products provide a high level of nutrients in addition to protein, plus they’re versatile and taste great.
-Raw dairy like yogurt and kefir also provides gut-friendly probiotics that improve digestion and immunity.
+Eggs and raw dairy products provide a high level of nutrients in addition to protein, plus they’re versatile and taste great.
+Raw dairy like yogurt and kefir also provide gut-friendly probiotics that improve digestion and immunity.

-One thing to be conscious about is purchasing high-quality protein foods, especially if they are animal-based.
+One thing to be conscious about is purchasing high-quality protein foods, especially if they’re animal-based.
 What do I mean by this?
-Making sure to buy grass-fed meat, organic cage-free eggs or poultry, raw unpasteurized dairy and wild-caught fish is key for obtaining enough protein while also reducing toxins in your diet.
+Making sure to buy grass-fed meat; organic, cage-free eggs or poultry; raw, unpasteurized dairy; and wild-caught fish is key for obtaining enough protein while also reducing toxins in your diet.